-Larry dollars Yes No

-Do you have a nonbinding early action plan whereby s If "yes," please complete the following: tudents are Х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-Early action closing date

-Early action notification date
+Yes No x

+If "yes," please complete the following: Early action closing date EA1: 11/1 EA2: 12/1 Early action notification date EA1: 12/1 EA2: 1/1 -

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

 Yes No

-Is your early action plan a "restrictive" plan under whic students from applying to other early plans? n you limit